Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/Day-1/01-FASTQ-files_&_basic-QC.md

    echo $x is being processed...;
    # provide an empty line for ease of viewing
    yes '' | sed 1q;  \
+   # unzip w/ zcat and print head of file
    zcat $x | head -n 4;  \
+   # print 3 lines to for ease of viewing
    yes '' | sed 3q ;
 done
 ```